rajarshi008/Scarlet/README.md

 For `Scarlet` to work, you must save your input files with the extension  `.trace`.

-There are two ways of using `Scarlet` depending on what one prefers.
-One can use `Scarlet` using its python API  or using its command-line features.
+There are two ways of using `Scarlet`: using its python API or using its command-line features.
 Here, we provide the instructions to use both.
 ## Python API

 ### Installation